SERAPHIM SERVICE DOGS

 To be accepted into the program, a letter of recommendation from a local licensed medical professional directly indicating the need for a trained Service Dog is needed.
 This letter should also state the medical reasoning for this need, and how the dog should be able to mitigate your disabilities.

 We also require an application we will send you, as well as having a 1-hour phone consultation prior to enrollment in our Service Dog program to discuss your needs and goals.

-All service dogs in our Seraphim Service Dogs program must pass a CGC (Canine Good Citizen Test), CGCA & CGCU, as well as our Public Access Test.
-Fully trained dogs must also pass a specific task related test.
-Handlers are also asked to pass a verbal or written (depending on client) test on service dog laws (federal and state), dog handling cues, speaking with the public about their dog and basic medical care for their dog.
+All service dogs in training through Seraphim Service Dogs program must pass a CGC (Canine Good Citizen Test), CGCA & CGCU, as well as our Public Access Test.
+Our future handlers are also asked to pass a verbal or written (depending on client) test on service dog laws (federal and state), dog handling cues, speaking with the public about their dog and basic medical care for their dog.

 If you would like more information on applying for one of our partially or fully trained Service Dogs to mitigate your disabilities, or have any other questions regarding the Seraphim Service Dog program, please give us a call or send us an email.

 We currently have one puppy going through our program.
 Click on her name to find out more information!

 For more information on the difference between Service Animals, Therapy Animals and Emotional Support Animals, click on the